MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgSiteContentTypeColumn.md

 Update a site][], a [list][], or a [content type][contentType] [column][columnDefinition].
 This API is available in the following [national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaSiteContentTypeColumn](/powershell/module/Microsoft.Graph.Beta.Sites/Update-MgBetaSiteContentTypeColumn?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)